molily/testing-angular/testing-components.md

 We have tested the increment and decrement button successfully.
 The remaining user-facing feature we need to test is the reset feature.

 In the user interface, there is a reset input field and a reset button.
-The user enters a new number into to field, then clicks on the button.
+The user enters a new number into the field, then clicks on the button.
 The Component resets the count to the user-provided number.

 <aside class="margin-note">Set field value</aside>